Opportunitylivetv/brew-evolution/README.md

 # Homebrew Evolution (deprecated)
-This repository was an experiment to tracks the ongoing evolution of Homebrew.
+This repository was an experiment to track the ongoing evolution of Homebrew.
 It has been replaced with [feature requests on Homebrew/brew](https://github.com/Homebrew/brew/issues/new).